If you’re looking for the best things to do in downtown Vancouver I’ve got the mother lode here.

 Fun things to do in downtown Vancouver usually stop (and end) at Vancouver’s best bars.

 Downtown Vancouver also has a handful of nightlife districts bound to make you turn it into a crawl.
-Here’s a few areas you’ll want to check out:
+Here are a few areas you’ll want to check out:

-- Gastown: World-class cocktail bars and cheap and cheerful dive bars serving up the best Vancouver craft beers is the name of the game here.
+• Gastown: World-class cocktail bars and cheap and cheerful dive bars serving up the best Vancouver craft beers are the names of the game here.
 If you’re a drinker through and through, this is it.

 Take in the Views at Vancouver Lookout

-Located a stone’s throw away from Waterfront Station, the Vancouver Lookout is a 553 foot (168 metres) tall observation deck that provides visitors with stunning panoramic views of the Vancouver skyline, the North Shore Mountains and Burrard Inlet.
+Located a stone’s throw away from Waterfront Station, the Vancouver Lookout is a 553-foot (168 metres) tall observation deck.
+It provides visitors with stunning panoramic views of the Vancouver skyline, the North Shore Mountains and Burrard Inlet.

-Take advantage of the interactive displays or a multi-lingual tour from a knowledgeable local guide to learn more about the city’s past, present and future.
+Take advantage of the interactive displays or a multi-lingual tour from a knowledgeable local guide.
+That way, you can learn more about the city’s past, present and future.

 The best part is that admission is valid all day!
-So you can head up in the morning and return at dusk for the breathtaking views of the sun setting over the Pacific Ocean.
+So you can head up in the morning and return at dusk for sunset views over the Pacific Ocean.
+This is one of the best things to do in Vancouver when the sun is going down.

 Catch a Canucks Game